kitchenartsandletters/used-books-automation/AUTHENTICATION.md

 # Authentication System Implementation

-This document describes the authentication system implementation for the Used Books Automation dashboard.
+This document describes the authentication system implementation for the hurt Books Automation dashboard.

 ## Overview